vinceallenvince/Burner/README.md

       // Uncomment to provide your own step function.
       /*Obj.prototype.step = function() {
-        // your code to update this obj goes here
+        // your code to update this obj every frame goes here };*/
-      };*/

       /**